MarikaTakasago/opencv_kodak_sp36/README.md

 ROS package for streaming Kodak sp_360 (not 4k) use Wifi to capture images

-metamon : fisheye image to panorama image
+`metamon.py` : fisheye image to panorama image